 Industry is key for the European Union to fully decarbonise by 2050.
 While the EU power sector has made significantly reduced its emissions, progress towards reducing industrial emissions has largely stalled.

-Steelmaking is one of the main sources of greenhouse gas emissions in the EU with ~190 million tonnes of CO2eq (about 5 %) emitted by EU-based production facilities in 2022.
+Steelmaking is one of the main sources of greenhouse gas emission in the EU.
+In 2021, steel was responsible for 27% of all direct emissions from sectors covered by the EU Emissions Trading Scheme (ETS).
 Solutions to decarbonise the steel industry exist.
 They consist of either decarbonising the transformation of primary ore (e.g. using direct reduced iron, hydrogen and/or carbon capture and storage) or reducing the need for primary ore transformation through increased circularity.

 Our research found that circularity solutions are the most immediately available at relatively low costs and with large abatement potential, as Europe is currently the largest exporter of steel scrap, with 20m tonnes exported annually.